Internship Position Description

 - Identification and quantification of drugs in blood, urine and tissue samples

 Those applying for an internship with the crime laboratory are expected to have completed their third year at an accredited college or university prior to the start date of the internship.
-They must be pursuing or have completed a bachelor's degree in forensic science, chemistry, biochemistry, biology or a closely related scientific field.
+They must be pursuing or have recently completed a bachelor's degree in forensic science, chemistry, biochemistry, biology or a closely related scientific field.
 Minimum GPA requirement is 2.5.

 Skills, Training or Qualifications: